mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-08-26-hpstr-jekyll-theme.md

 ---
-layout: post
+layout: article
 title: "HPSTR, a Jekyll Theme"
-description: "A responsive Jekyll blog theme designed to give your site a modern and somewhat cliche look."
+excerpt: "A responsive Jekyll blog theme designed to give your site a modern and somewhat cliché look."
 image:
   feature: hpstr-theme-feature.jpg
-  homepage: hpstr-500x500.png
+  teaser: hpstr-theme-teaser.jpg
   thumb: hpstr-250x250.png
 category: articles
 tags: [Jekyll, web development, open source, GitHub]
-modified: 2014-02-28
+modified: 2014-06-03T15:00:20.052000-04:00
 comments: true
+toc: true
 ---

 They say three times the charm, so here is another free Jekyll blog theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
 If you've used my previous themes most of this should be familiar territory...

-## HPSTR Theme Features:
+## Features

 * Responsive layouts.
 Looks good on mobile, tablets, and desktop devices.
 * Full compatibility with [GitHub Pages](http://pages.github.com/).